Hanziness/FocusTide/README.md

 When working with AnotherPomodoro, you'll be moving between three types of sections:

-1. ▶ Work.
-Do what you gotta do.
+1. ▶ Work. <br> Do what you gotta do.
-2. ⏸ (Short) Pause.
-Take a short rest, stand up from your computer and drink some water.
+2. ⏸ (Short) Pause. <br> Take a short rest, stand up from your computer and drink some water.
-3. ⏸ Long pause.
-Having worked some time now, take a longer break.
+3. ⏸ Long pause. <br> Having worked some time now, take a longer break.
 You can grab a cup of coffee, watch some memes and scroll social media.

 Typically, every third break will be a long one.
 With the default settings that means: